Code-Institute-Submissions/francisillingworth-milestone-project-2/README.md

 ## Stream 2 Mileston Project - Interactive Frontend Development - Code Institute

 This is a website called Visit Brum.
-It is a travel website designed to show the best places to visit/stay/eat/drink in birmingham uising the many tools and skills I have picked up so far on the course.
+It is a travel website designed to show the best places to visit/stay/eat/drink in Birmingham using the many tools and skills I have picked up so far on the course.

 ## Demo